 Valencia-Paiaciao v KCP Heavy Industries Ltd. 2022 BCSC 1171 provided a good review of the law in British Columbia relating to claims under the Family Compensation Act for damages for wrongful death.

-In British Columbia the Family Compensation Act creates a statutory basis for the deceased’s surviving dependents, including a spouse, parents, and children, to recover damages against a person who wrongfully caused the death.
+In British Columbia the Family Compensation Act creates a statutory basis for the deceased’s surviving dependents, including a spouse, parents, and children, to recover damages against a person who experienced wrongful death.

 At common law there is no action for wrongful death: Panghali v.
 Panghali, 2014 BCSC 647 at para.
 27 [Panghali]